 - Appropriate first aid and medical facilities should be provided for your event.
 You must provide the Ambulance Service with details of your event.
-You should do this through the Wirral Event Safety Advisory Group. - Areas to be considered when deciding appropriate medical provision, include: venue, type of event, weather, planned activities and expected audience attendance. - You must ensure that you make provision for emergency vehicle access and exit when planning your event layout. - Check the list of information required under the heading 'Essential Information' on page 4. - Check the minimum notice required by the Ambulance Service in Appendix 1. - You must provide details of medical facilities that will be available at your event.
+You should do this through the Wirral Event Safety Advisory Group. - Areas to be considered when deciding appropriate medical provision, include: venue, type of event, weather, planned activities and expected audience attendance. - You must ensure that you make provision for emergency vehicle access and exit when planning your event layout. - Check the list of information required under the heading ' Essential Information' on page 4. - Check the minimum notice required by the Ambulance Service in Appendix 1. - You must provide details of medical facilities that will be available at your event including details of your medical provider and a copy of your medical plan to North West Ambulance Service.